thma/thma.github.io/posts/2020-12-20-reconciling-fp-and-oop-concepts.md

 There are [several ways to have heterogeneous collections in Haskell](https://wiki.haskell.org/Heterogenous_collections).
 I will demonstrate just one of them, which is based on *existential types*.
 (I have chosen this approach as it keeps the code easier to read and allows to add more `Shape` types whenever needed.

+There is also a recent blog post on [Existential Haskell](https://blog.sumtypeofway.com/posts/existential-haskell.html) which demonstrates some interesting use cases for existential types.

 However, the [sourcecode for this example](https://github.com/thma/FPvsOO/blob/master/src/Lib.hs) also demonstrates a solution based on a simple sum type.)

 Once we activate the `ExistentialQuantification` language extension, we can define a data type `ShapeType` with a single constructor `MkShape` that will take any instance of a concrete type